The Complete Martian Chronicles

 Unfortunately, though, the home video options for The Ray Bradbury Theater are disappointing.
 In short, Echo Bridge has them.
 And they have released them on DVD, multiple times even.
 You can get them as a full 5-disc set, a collector's tin, individual sets, and a more recent re-release.
 My shots are from the original 2005 set, but they're all the same actual discs, and ugh.
 These are low quality, over-compressed and noisy tape-to-digital transfers.
 They squeeze too many episodes on each disc to save space, though the masters are poor anyway.
 This series seriously needs remastering; it's a real mess.
 And the episodes aren't even put in release order on the discs.
 They're just randomly organized.
 The 5.1 audio is clear enough, but there are no subtitles.
 And no, there are no extras.

 So yeah, if your idea of science fiction is the latest special effects and blockbuster actions, admittedly, you're going to be disappointed in The Martian Chronicles.
 But if you prefer headier stuff and can look past superficial imperfections, The Martian Chronicles is actually pretty terrific.
-And the Kino blu is by far the best they've ever looked.
+And the Imprint blu really delivers a satisfying package (though it's too bad they couldn't license that little Faulkner interview, too).
 And then I'd also recommend anyone who does come to love the films to check out the Ray Bradbury Theater episodes as excellent supplements.
 But they're not the same tier works of art that the films are.

 No comments: